 That was the start of a toxic not-so-merry-go-round.
 She was desperate not to trigger the jerk in me, so every kiss, every hug was guarded.
 No more incidental passionate goodbye kisses, no early morning slippery showers.
 No more anything that might “lead me on.”

 Each of those thin-lipped kisses felt like a rejection.
 Every time she rolled out of my arms with a worried smile made me more desperate for her—for any scrap of the intimacy I’d come to crave.

 Was this the fabled lesbian bed death I’d heard so much about?
 Was this just what a relationship with two women was like?
+Or is a sexless marriage just inevitable?
 She was just ahead of the curve, and I’d catch up shortly, start wanting less.
 We’d slip comfortably down into loving companionship and forget we were ever once sexual creatures.
 I was lonely.
 When we did have sex it was like coming up for air.
 I sometimes wept with the joy of feeling connected again.
 For her it was just as bad; she felt deficient, at fault, her libido was gone, that she was the one who needed fixing.